S-PLUS

-S-PLUS is a commercial implementation of the S programming language sold by TIBCO Software Inc.
+S-PLUS was a commercial implementation of the S programming language sold by TIBCO Software Inc.

 It features object-oriented programming capabilities and advanced analytical algorithms.
 Its statistical analysis capabilities are commonly used by econometricians.
 The S-PLUS FinMetrics software package was developed for econometric time series analysis.

 Due to the increasing popularity of the open source S successor R, TIBCO Software released the TIBCO Enterprise Runtime for R (TERR) as an alternative R interpreter.
 It is available on Windows and UNIX operating systems.